samuelexferri/gpg-guide/gpg-guide.md

 $ gpg --delete-secret-key <key-id>
 ```

 If you already shared your key with others, better revoke the key instead of deleting it.
-By deleting it, other's will not be able to realize you're not using it any more (you can't delete it on key servers and other's computers!), by revocation you're signalling "don't use this (sub)key any more".
+By deleting it, other's will not be able to realize you're not using it any more (you can't delete it on keyservers and other's computers!), by revocation you are signalling to not use this (sub)key any more.

 **Note:** `<key-id>` refers to a key by the name of its owner, email address,
 the key's fingerprint, by its 8-digit hex ID or similar.